-Our field supervisors had develop partnership with their local businesses and local governments to educate them about our agency and the capability of the blind in the workforce.
+Our field supervisors had developed partnership with their local businesses and local governments to educate them about our agency and the capability of the blind in the workforce.
 NCBVI has also developed workshops for clients that give a jump-start toward competitive employment.
-They also serve to educate business people about the features and benefits involved with hiring blind job candidates, the capabilities of blind individuals, and technology related to blind persons in the workplace.
+They also serve to educate businesspeople about the features and benefits involved with hiring blind job candidates, the capabilities of blind individuals, and technology related to blind persons in the workplace.
 These events have been highly effective in the short term and are expected to garner additional benefits over time.

 On November 2018, NCBVI entered into a contract under the Randolph-Sheppard program with Offutt Air Base, Strategic Command (USSTRATCOM) to run a federal cafeteria and also 26 break rooms for vending machines; which started to operate in July 2019.
-Furthermore, in May 2019, Nebraska adopted a State law that strengthens the Nebraska Business Enterprises and thus got more state buildings for vending machines, including 13 new locations with the Nebraska Department of Corrections.
-In addition, we filed for arbitration against the Veterans Administration to get vending permits for a couple of new buildings, one in Omaha which will be built in 2020 and the other for Lincoln which will be built in 2021.
-The Veterans Administration eventually agreed to give us the permits and we should be running those two locations as well.
+Furthermore, in May 2019, Nebraska adopted a State law that strengthens the Nebraska Business Enterprises Program and thus got more state buildings for vending machines, including 13 new locations with the Nebraska Department of Corrections.
+In addition, we filed for arbitration against the Veterans Administration to get vending permits for a couple of new buildings, one was built in 2020 in Omaha and the other for Lincoln built in 2021.
+We settled and VA agreed to give us those permits/sites, and blind vendors are currently operating them.
 Blind vendors will be able to make more money as a result of NCBVI's efforts to expand the NBE program.
-The upturn in the national economy over the past couple of years has created a more favorable labor market; however, there are still pressures which make getting a job more difficult for individuals who are blind or visually impaired.
-It is hoped that the overall economic situation in Nebraska and across the country will continue to improve during 2020.
+The upturn in the national economy over the past couple of years has created a more favorable labor market allowing NCBVI to add six vending sites; one of which was our first micro-market.
+However, there are still pressures which make getting a job more difficult for individuals who are blind or visually impaired.
+It is hoped that the overall economic situation in Nebraska and across the country will continue to improve during the next two years, which will allow the NBE program to continue to grow and expand..